 The Data Between the Pitwall to the Cockpit

 If you’ve ever watched an F1 broadcast, you’ve heard the conversations between drivers and their engineers in the pit.
-At any moment, engineers can tell how the car is holding up, who’s ahead and behind (and by how much), and what’s happening with the weather.
+At any moment, engineers can see how the car is holding up with sensor data and see who’s ahead and behind (and by how much).
 These insights inform drivers and strategies—when to pit, when to pass, and more.

 Here are a few data-driven moments over the F1 airwaves to give you an idea: